20 Easy Low-Carb Chicken RecipesArticle posted in: Diet & Nutrition

 A chayote is a type of squash that looks like a bumpy green pear and its texture is something like a hard cucumber.
 Like squash, the peel is edible but inside you’ll need to remove the avocado-like pit.
 We paid homage to its Mexican roots in this easy chicken dish with onions, peppers, cilantro and lemon.

 We know you love chicken parm (who doesn’t?).
-That’s why we made sure to come up with a keto friendly version that you can enjoy will losing weight.
+That’s why we made sure to come up with a low-carb version that you can enjoy will losing weight.
 The “breading” here is made from almond flour and a bit of pepper.
 Instead of plain old pasta, we call for a blend of high-fiber noodles and zoodles so it tastes even more authentic.

 Do you have a busy day tomorrow?
 Prep this crock-pot recipe the night before so you can set it and forget it before you’re off to work.
 Or, if you’ve got a quiet weekend to do some meal prep, get this dish going.
 Chili freezes beautifully.
 Just hold the cilantro and avocado until serving time.